top of page

 Who Can Apply:

 Each applicant may receive CAP support once per calendar year.
-Service providers may submit up to two applications per organization per year, with additional submissions considered on review.

 Who Qualifies as a CAP Service Provider?